rvillaver/DominoRun/README.md

 Move X spaces towards the white cube, where X = 2 + the number of keys the you claimed.
 Whenever the enemy lands on a flipped tile, remove that tile from the line and set it in front of you face-down, the enemy ends its movement on the space where the tile was removed.

   - __Damage:__ If the enemy catches / reaches the your space and you still own a bonus treasure, sacrifice one of your treasure and return it back to its source.
-Move the enemy in the empty space in front of the first tile of the line. __If you are unable to sacrifice a treasure you lose the game.__
+Move the enemy to the __empty space__ at the back of the first tile of the line. __If you are unable to sacrifice a treasure you lose the game.__

 ### 4. Cleanup:
 - Remove all tiles behind the Enemy cube and return it face down to the draw pile.